1. Is the country politically safe and stable?

 8. What equipment should I bring along the trek?

-You are requested to bring comfortable dresses for trekking and some warm clothes to be stayed in Kathmandu.
-Beside this, you can bring your own sleeping bags, torch light, walking sticks or camps as you wish.
-But if you do not bring, we can hire the stuffs to be used during the trekking.
+You are requested to bring comfortable dresses for trekking and some warm clothes to have stayed in Kathmandu.
+Besides this, you can bring your own sleeping bags, torchlight, walking sticks or camps as you wish.
+But if you do not bring, we can hire the stuff to be used during the trekking.

 9. What equipment can hire or buy in Nepal?

 All the necessary equipment used for trekking in Nepal can be hired.
-You can buy the items in well branded shops in Kathmandu or you can buy the locally made trekking products which includes sleeping bags, tents, walking sticks mattress, torch lights, shoes, down jackets etc. And also you can either hire these products too.
+You can buy the items in well-branded shops in Kathmandu or you can buy the locally made trekking products which include sleeping bags, tents, walking sticks mattress, torch lights, shoes, down jackets, etc. And also you can either hire these products too.

 10. Do we need any trekking permits for trekking?

 Of course!
 Yes.
 You will need to get trekking permits which we called TIMS before trekking.
-In addition to this, You will have to take permit to enter in the premises of national parks too.
+In addition to this, You will have to take permission to enter the premises of national parks too.
 We will arrange all the permits in advance of your trekking date.